-Livestock production is valued as one of the main global drivers of agriculture as well as one of the sectors having enormous potential for poverty reduction (FAO 2006).
-It has been highly dynamic globally in response to rapidly increasing demand for livestock products (Thornton, 2010).
-Livestock plays an important role in farming systems, as they offer opportunities for risk coping, farm diversification and intensification, and provide significant livelihood benefits.

-Livestock production has been given an overriding emphasis as one of the core sectors to solve the current challenges on food shortage and to bring future sustainability to the world over, however the negative impact of climate change on livestock production has been considerable.
+Climate change and global warming are the major concern that will define livestock and crop production systems and their productivity globally and will have even greater influence on selection of livestock breeds and crop varieties.
+Increased livestock and crop production are valued as the major components of food security and have enormous potential for poverty reduction.
+Crop and animal products have been highly dynamic globally in response to rapidly increasing demand for food due to increased human population growth.
+Both livestock and crops play important roles in farming systems, as they offer opportunities for risk coping, farm diversification and intensification, provide significant livelihood benefits and food security.
+According to Food and Agriculture Organization of the United Nations(FAO) (1996) 'Food security exists when all people, at all times have physical and economic access to sufficient, safe, and nutritious food to meet their needs and food preferences for an active and healthy life'agriculture has been given an overriding emphasis as one of the core sectors to solve the current challenges on food shortage and to bring future sustainability to the world over, however the negative impact of climate change on livestock and crop production has been considerable.
 It is believed that agriculture is the most susceptible sector to climate change and also predicted that climate change will have a graver effect on Africa than on any other continent and that temperatures will rise significantly (Scholtz, 2012).
-Climate change is expected to alter and hence bring changes in hydrological cycle, temperature balance and rainfall patterns (Mwiturubani, 2010).
-Zimbabwe is already experiencing considerable water stress as a result of insufficient and unreliable rainfall hence more frequent dry spells are expected to increase the likelihood of livestock capacity decline.
+Climate change is expected to alter and hence bring changes in hydrological cycle, temperature balance and rainfall patterns (Mwiturubani, 2010) which have a negative effect on productivity.
+Certain segments of the African continent are already experiencing considerable water stress as a result of insufficient and unreliable rainfall hence more frequent dry spells are expected to increase the likelihood of livestock and crop capacity decline.